iamb is now accepting applications from curators for the following dates in 2020:

 • The gallery will be a curated-only space.
 Curators will be either invited to direct shows or may apply by written proposal.

-• Invited curators should submit a short, polished summary of the show stating the narrative and 2-3 images of the selected work before the show is green-lighted.
+• Invited curators should submit a short, polished summary of the show stating the narrative and 2-3 images of the selected work to help with marketing.

 • Curator applications should include a letter of introduction, resume or list highlighting art experience, images of previously curated shows if applicable, and a show proposal indicating a narrative & 2-3 images of planned work.
 Please include dates of intended show.
 Previous curatorial experience is desired by not required.